JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 Which airport is the closest (international) airport to Manhattan?

 LaGuardia is the closest international airport to Manhattan.
-By “international,” this means Canada, Aruba and the Bahamas.
-You can’t fly to Japan or Australia from LaGuardia.
+By “international,” I mean Canada, Aruba and the Bahamas.
+You can’t fly to any other international destination from LaGuardia.

 What’s parking like at LGA?